Can't Get You Out of My Head: Live performances

 A rock-oriented version of the song was performed during the Aphrodite: Les Folies Tour in 2011.
 The following year, Minogue promoted The Abbey Road Sessions by performing at the BBC Proms in the Park at Hyde Park, London.
 During the event, she sang the orchestral version of "Can't Get You Out of My Head".
-She performed the same version of the song on series nine of The X Factor in the United Kingdom on 8 December 2012.
+She performed the same version of the song on series six of X Factor in Italy on 6 December 2012 and on series nine of The X Factor in the United Kingdom on 8 December 2012.
+On 7 May 2014, Minogue performed the song on the TV show The Voice of Italy, joined by four contestants, including Sister Cristina.
 A "slower, darker version" of the song was included on Minogue's Kiss Me Once Tour (2014–2015) set list.
 She also included "Can't Get You Out of My Head" on the 2015 Royal Albert Hall performance as part of her A Kylie Christmas concert.
 An acoustic-guitar-driven version of the song was performed on the Golden Tour (2018–2019).
 In 2019, during her Glastonbury Festival set, Minogue was joined by English singer Chris Martin and they performed "Can't Get You Out of My Head" together.

 Minogue performed "Can't Get You Out of My Head" during the season 21 finale of American Idol in a medley with her 2023 single "Padam Padam"; for the former, she was joined by Nutsa, one of the contestants.
 During the performance, Minogue wore a black high-slit dress and over-the-knee leather boots.
 On 7 March 2024, Minogue joined Madonna to sing an a cappella version of the song on the North American leg of the Celebration Tour.
 In 2025, Minogue included "Can't Get You Out of My Head" on the set list of her Tension Tour.
+In 2025, Minogue performed a rendition of "Can't Get You Out of My Head" with ATEEZ members Seonghwa, Yunho, Wooyoung and Jongho on the TV show KPopped.